From double Lie groupoids to local Lie 2-groupoids: Double Lie groupoids

 We note that, in \cite{bro-mac} and \cite{mac:dblie1}, the double-source map is required to be a \emph{surjective} submersion.
 As noted by Stefanini \cite{ste:lagpd}, the surjectivity property does not play an essential role in the definition of double Lie groupoids, so we follow his lead in dropping the requirement.
 However, we will see that double Lie groupoids with surjective double-source map behave particularly well with respect to the main construction of this paper.
 Thus we give this property a name:

 \begin{definition} A double Lie groupoid is \emph{full} if the double-source map $(s_V, s_H): D \to V \bitimes{s}{s} H$ is surjective. \end{definition}

-\begin{remarks} \begin{enumerate} \item Following Mackenzie \cite{mac:dblie1}, we may depict any element $\alpha \in D$ as a square \eqref{eqn:square}.
+\begin{remarks} \begin{enumerate} \item Following Mackenzie\footnote{We note that our conventions for the square \eqref{eqn:square} are different from those in \cite{mac:dblie1}.
+In our conventions, the left and right sides of the square \eqref{eqn:square} represent arrows in $H$, and the top and bottom sides represent arrows in $V$.
+We can explain this convention by observing that horizontal (resp.\ vertical) composition of squares takes place over elements of $H$ (resp.\ $V$).} \cite{mac:dblie1}, we may depict any element $\alpha \in D$ as a square \eqref{eqn:square}.
 Condition (1) in Definition \ref{dfn:dbliegpd} expresses the fact that the vertices of the square are well-defined points in $M$.
 The multiplication operations $\cdot_H$ and $\cdot_V$ may be depicted, respectively, as horizontal and vertical composition of squares.
 Condition (2) implies that four-fold products of the form

 can be computed in two different ways (horizontally then vertically, and vice versa), and the interchange law guarantees that the two four-fold products agree.